Latest update 25th April 2023

 If Ko-fi can unequivocally prove the validity of the DMCA notice, Ko-fi will use our best endeavours to remove or disable access to the allegedly infringing content and notify the creator about this.

-If you believe that your content was removed or disabled in error, you may submit a counter-notice to us here or in response to any initial or ongoing correspondence that you may have with us regarding the reported infringement.
+If you believe that your content was removed or disabled in error, you may submit a counter-notice to us by appealing any action that is taken by us as a result of a reported infringement.

 A valid counter-notice should include: